tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the verification fails, the receiver MUST terminate the handshake with a "decrypt_error" alert.

-Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly.
-When the PSK was established through a NewSessionTicket, the client's signature transitively covers the server's certificate through the PSK binder. {{PSK-FINISHED}}
-describes a concrete attack on constructions that do not bind to the server's certificate.
-It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints and implementations MUST NOT combine external PSKs with certificate-based authentication.

 ###  Finished

 The Finished message is the final message in the authentication